giokevin/Recommender-system-whiskeys/README.md

-# Recommender system - Find similar taste of whiskeys
+# Recommender system - Find similar whiskey based on the taste